Energy Use

 Parking Garages and Lots

-BART is upgrading lighting in parking garages and lots to be energy efficient LEDs, which save money on energy and maintenance costs, reduce disposal of hazardous waste, and provide brighter, more reliable lighting.
-In 2021, 12 parking garages were swapped to LEDs.
-The project includes 2 more garages to be updated soon.
+BART updated the lighting in 14 parking garages to replaced the older fixtures with energy efficient LEDs, which save money on energy and maintenance costs, reduce disposal of hazardous, and provide brighter, more reliable lighting.
+This lighting retrofit project was completed iwasten 2023.

 BART is also updating lighting at surface parking lots as funding is available.
 To date, BART has replaced lighting at 6 parking lots to be LEDs, which is expected to save over 446,000 kWh per year.
 This is enough energy to power over 36 homes annually!